 This course has two types of labs: client TA lab and tutorial lab.
 The client TA lab provides a set time for project teams to plan, review, and work together in the presence of a knowledgeable lab instructor (a.k.a., client TA).
-The client TA will serve both as the project's client and the project manager, and each team will work with their assigned client TA throughout the whole term.
+The client TA will serve both as the project's client and the Scrum master, and each team will work with their assigned client TA throughout the whole term.
+Attendance to the client TA lab sessions is mandatory.
+Any absence from the client TA lab sessions will negatively affect your project grades.
 In the tutorial lab, specialized tutorials (e.g., Git, TDD, CI, Android, Refactoring, PayPal, Google Map) will be provided as needed, and will be posted on Brightspace.
 Lab times should not be used for course assignments or quizzes.
+Both labs will be conducted in person.